 - Grace and Courtesy

 There are many Practical Life activities that are universal; presented in every Montessori classroom.
-However, Montessori teachers and parents take liberties with their Practical Life areas.

-This is because the real life lessons children need can vary from classroom to classroom and home to home.
+This is because the real-life lessons children need can vary from classroom to classroom and home to home.
 This flexibility is vital for following a child in their needs.

 If you are implementing Montessori in your home, this could mean teaching your child how to fix a plate of nachos or setting up a Baby Bell cheese unwrapping activity.

-Below is a list of Practical Life activities.
-This is by no means exhaustive, but by the end of the list you should have an understanding of the purpose and benefits to these activities, as well as when to introduce them.
+This is by no means exhaustive, but by the end of the list, you should have an understanding of the purpose and benefits of these activities, as well as when to introduce them.

 You might also come up with some creative variations or some Practical Life ideas of your own.